stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 that dark rectangle; burning into my brain a momentary conception of nightmare which was all the more maddening because analysis could not shew a single nightmarish quality in it.

-  It was a living object&mdash;the first except the driver that I had seen since entering the compact part of the town&mdash;and had I been in a steadier mood I would have found nothing whatever of terror in it.
+  It was a living object--the first except the driver that I had seen since entering the compact part of the town--and had I been in a steadier mood I would have found nothing whatever of terror in it.
 Clearly, as I realised a moment later, it was the pastor;
 clad in some peculiar vestments doubtless introduced since the Order of Dagon had modified the ritual of the local churches.
 The thing which had probably caught my first subconscious glance